Plant Tissue Culture Media Ingredients

 Q6: How to troubleshoot vitrification (hyperhydricity)?

-A: Reduce cytokinins, increase gelling agent concentration, or add 0.3% activated charcoal.
+A: Decrease cytokinins, increase the concentration of gelling agent or add 0.3% of activated charcoal.

 Q7: What’s the shelf life of prepared media?

-A: 4–6 weeks at 4°C. Discard if dehydrated or contaminated.
+A: 4–6 weeks at 4°C. Dispose of in case it is dry or dirty.

 Q8: Can I reuse media components?